383 Madison Avenue: Operation

-Impact
+In January 2025, JPMorgan Chase hired Foster and Partners to design a renovation of 383 Madison Avenue.
+As part of the renovation, JPMorgan announced plans to convert part of the lobby into an extension of the adjacent sidewalk.
+Plans indicate that the renovation would also include replacing the facade panels and adding an entrance on Madison Avenue.

+Reception

 The building's design generally received mixed to negative reviews.
 Joseph Giovannini of New York said, "This is a building you wouldn't want to get anywhere near at a cocktail party.
 Dressed nearly head to toe in dour granite, and geometrically proper, it's stiff to the point of pass-out boredom."
-Giovannini summarized he building as being "lugubrious" and "predictable".
+Giovannini summarized the building as being "lugubrious" and "predictable".
 Architectural critic Carter B. Horsley wrote that, compared to the pinnacles of the Chrysler Building and the Empire State Building, "this beacon is not dainty and is very bright."
 Herbert Muschamp of The New York Times, in describing SOM's work, said: "Skidmore specializes in period pastiche versions of Art Deco skyscrapers, like the new Bear, Stearns building in Midtown Manhattan."
 In 2010, the New York Daily News ranked 383 Madison as one of New York City's ten ugliest buildings.